 Q4 is the overload flow rate as defined in OIML R49-1.

-Any customer who disputes the accuracy of a meter or restrictor may apply to Council for it to be tested provided that it is not within three (3) months of the last test.
+Any customer who disputes the accuracy of a meter or restrictor may apply to Council for it to be tested, provided that itthe requested test is not within three (3) months of the last test.
 If the test shows non-compliance with the accuracy above, the customer shall not be charged for the test.

 If the test shows compliance, the customer shall pay a fee in accordance with Council’s current fees and charges.